s-gbz/grilborzer.github.io/_posts/2020-07-29-seek-discomfort-morning-pages-part-3.md

 Do it less and it gets harder.

 It might seem trivial but remember that it's the **little things that shape our life**.
-This not only demonstrated by [the compound effect](https://www.goodreads.com/book/show/9420697-the-compound-effect), but also by ancient wisdom:
+This not only demonstrated by [the compound effect](https://www.goodreads.com/book/show/9420697-the-compound-effect) (here's a [great summary](https://jamesclear.com/book-summaries/the-compound-effect)), but also by ancient wisdom:

 >“
 >Watch your thoughts, they become your words;